Koszul duality in quantum field theory: A short review of Koszul duality

 For $\cA$-modules $M,N$ we denote by $\RHom_\cA(M,N)$ the dg vector space of homomorphisms.
 We will not use the full technology of derived categories in this note, but we remark on some important features to give the reader some intuition.
 The $i$th cohomology of the complex $\RHom_{\cA} (M,N)$ comprises the Ext groups ${\rm Ext}^i_{\cA}(M,N)$.
 For all $M,N$ the group ${\rm Ext}^0_{\cA}(M,N)$ agrees with the naive space of $\cA$-linear homomorphisms $M \to N$.
 The space ${\rm Ext}^1_{\cA}(M,N)$ is also relatively easy to understand: it is the space of equivalence classes\footnote{Two extensions $E,E'$ are equivalent if there is an isomorphism of $\cA$-modules $E \to E'$ which can be extended to an isomorphism of short exact sequences.} of short exact sequences of $\cA$-modules of the form

-When $M = N$ the dg vector space $\RHom_\cA(M,M)$ acquires the structure of a dg algebra.
-The zeroth cohomology agrees with the algebra of $\cA$-linear endomorphisms ${\rm End}_{\cA}(M)$.
+When $M = N$ the dg vector space (or cochain complex) $\RHom_\cA(M,M)$ acquires the structure of a differentially graded (dg) algebra.
+A dg algebra is $\ZZ$-graded algebra equipped with a square-zero, degree one operator $\d \colon \cA \to \cA[1]$ such that

+where $|a|$ denotes the degree of the element $a$.
+The zeroth cohomology of $\RHom_\cA(M,M)$ agrees with the algebra of $\cA$-linear endomorphisms ${\rm End}_{\cA}(M)$.
 In general, to compute the space of derived homomorphisms one needs to first \textit{freely resolve} the module $M$, and we will see an example shortly.

 A particularly important structure on an algebra will be that of an augmentation.
-An {\em augmentation} on a dg algebra $\cA$ is a map of dg algebras
+An {\em augmentation} on an algebra $\cA$ is a map of algebras

 meaning that $\ep (a b) = \ep(a) \ep(b)$ and $\ep (\d a) = 0$.
 This augmentation may have a nontrivial kernel, which acts trivially on $\CC$.
 In other words, an augmentation defines the data of an $\cA$-module structure on the one-dimensional module.
-A choice of augmentation corresponds physically to a choice of vacuum.
-In our examples in this note, the augmentation is unique; we plan to expand on explicit examples with vacuum degeneracy in subsequent work.
+A choice of augmentation corresponds physically to a choice of vacuum, see \S \ref{sec:univ}.
+In most examples we encounter in this note, the augmentation is essentially unique; we plan to expand on explicit examples with vacuum degeneracy in subsequent work.
 When we want to stress this interpretation of an augmentation, we denote the one-dimensional module by~$\CC_\ep$.